Breakthrough (Colbie Caillat album): Critical reception

-The album also received mixed reviews.
-While noting that Caillat has a fine voice and that she can write hooks, Jody Rosen of Rolling Stone was critical of Caillat's "lovelorn" persona, opining that she "fails to convince as a romantic heroine."
+More critical reviews came from Jody Rosen of Rolling Stone, who was critical of Caillat's "lovelorn" persona, opining that she "fails to convince as a romantic heroine."
 Though being critical with Caillat's songwriting skills, Sal Cinquemani of Slant Magazine considered the album "a marginal improvement over her debut, Coco.
-At the very least, there’s nothing as stomach-turning as 'Bubbly' here, so by that measure, the album lives up to its title."
-In contrast, Breakthrough was nominated for a Grammy Award for Best Pop Vocal Album at the 52nd edition, becoming her first nomination in the category.
+At the very least, there's nothing as stomach-turning as "Bubbly" here, so by that measure, the album lives up to its title."
+Uncut noted that "Caillat has a sweet, clear voice and the songs are crisply tasteful but rarely go beyond formula."
+Helen Brown of The Daily Telegraph gave the album one out of five stars, criticizing its songs as "bland-yet-sickly" and comparing the listening experience to "eating sugar-frosted vanilla ice cream on a kiddie-sized roller-coaster."
+She viewed Breakthrough as offering more of the same rather than a significant artistic progression.